daiyi/comment-city/README.md

 You might need to restructure the files if you use a different cloud provider.

+I tested the script by running `curl` against the endpoint, I saved it in `api/test.sh`.

 ### deploy

 I host this function on vercel.
 To deploy, run from the root folder: `vercel --prod`. (you will have to set up the project the first time).